ncb-0/nezu.world/_work/evas.md

 ## Overdose safety informational postcards (Unofficial)

-Just to flex—all type on this is set in a font I designed myself, and the syringe needle on the front leads perfectly into the bullet point on the back—if you were to somehow unfold a single sheet of card\.\.\.
+Just to flex—all type on this is set in a font I designed myself, and the syringe needle on the front leads perfectly into the bullet point on the back—if you were to somehow unfold a single sheet of card…

 <figure>
   <div class="img2">